 No. One of the exciting things about real estate is you can get started full time or part time.
 Many agents start while working another full time job until they begin earning enough to go full time.

-You may complete any education requirements and then retire your license or place it in inactive status.
+You may complete any education requirements and then retire your license.
 By paying a small renewal fee, you can keep it in a retired status until you are ready to be active again.